Life-saving help when people need it most

 How does Medair ensure accountability and transparency in its operations?

-We are transparent about our finances and committed to using them wisely – 90.5% goes directly to delivering humanitarian assistance and 9.5% to supporting management and fundraising efforts.
-We are certified to the Core Humanitarian Standard on Quality and Accountability (CHS), which demonstrates our programme excellence.
-And we are deeply committed to upholding and being accountable to our codes of ethics and protection policies.
+We are transparent about our finances and committed to using them wisely – 88.9% of our funding goes directly to delivering humanitarian assistance and 11.1% to supporting management and fundraising efforts.
+We are certified to the Core Humanitarian Standard on Quality and Accountability (CHS), which underlines our programme excellence and commitment to giving communities the lead role in finding local solutions.
+And we are deeply committed to upholding and being accountable for our codes of ethics and protection policies.